arthurjguerra/intro-to-python/README.md

 # intro-to-python
 Introduction to Python

+# Problem #4
+Encapsulate all the functions from the module created in Problem #3 into a class named: `Calculator`.
+The main script also created in Problem #2 should work the same.

 # Problem #3
 Create a Python module with the code implemented in Problem #2.
 Then, implement a main script that will be used as the entrypoint of your module to call all the module functions from it.